 From Waterford city, head south 13 km to R675 in Tramore and follow the route west to Dungarvan.
 Considered being one of the most beautiful scenic routes in the world, the drive can be easily completed in one day.
 This is also a popular route for cyclists.
 If driving by car, be extra careful approaching cyclists on the narrow and curvy country roads.
 It can be difficult to see oncoming traffic.

-Tramore, a seaside village in County Waterford, is a popular destination for surfing and other water sports.
+Tramore, in County Waterford, is a quaint seaside village and popular destination for surfing and other water sports.
 The town itself is built on a steep hill rising up from Tramore Beach.
 This former fishing hamlet has been a popular resort destination for the past 200 years.

 Long rolling waves attract swimmers and surfers to the Newtown and Guillamene coves located off Cliff Road at the base of Newtown Head.
-Until the early 1980s, the Guillamene was a men-only swimming cove.
-Women and children had to swim at Newtown Cove.
-The “men-only” sign still remains for historic reasons, but all swimmers are now welcomed on the beach.
+There is a "men-only" sign on Guillamen beach for historical reasons.
+Up until the 1980s, both woman and children could only swim at Newtown Cove.
+Today, everyone is welcome.

 Our first stop after Tramore was in the coastal village of Annestown in County Waterford.
 This charming village comprises about 25 cottages and houses built on a steep hill.
 The nearby secluded beach is an ideal spot for families, surfers, and swimmers to enjoy without too many people.
 The beach, recognized for its excellence in water quality and high environmental standards, was awarded the Green Coast Award in 2019.